Coronavirus: Further 16 deaths in Ireland as confirmed cases approach 24,000

 A hospital reported hundreds of cases of the virus this week, though some date back to mid-March, Thursday’s briefing of the National Public Health Emergency Team was told.

-At the briefing, chief medical officer Dr Tony Holohan said NPHET had only just learned that one hospital had reported several hundred cases of Covid-19.
+At the briefing, Dr Holohan said NPHET had only just learned that one hospital had reported several hundred cases of Covid-19.

 Dr Holohan, who declined to name the hospital, said NPHET was trying to establish the full facts.